Which Wedge Should I Chip With?

 If you’re quite close to the green then you may be able to use a six-iron, seven-iron or eight-iron to loft the ball the short distance onto the putting surface before letting it roll out.
 In this scenario, you might be looking at 25% in the air and 75% on the ground.

-Using different clubs you can use a putting stroke method and simply change the club depending on the carry to roll ratio that you need.
+Using different clubs around the green you can use a putting stroke method and simply change the club depending on the carry-to-roll ratio that you need.

 Rule of 12